 - end of life (recycling / disposal).

-These will be direct costs like scheduled maintenance and the energy used through the life of a road sweeping vehicle.
-In the case of life cycle costing, this also includes less apparent external environmental costs such as the cost of emissions of greenhouse gas based on the energy use of the road sweeping vehicle.
+These could be direct costs like scheduled maintenance and the energy used through the life of a road sweeping vehicle.
+This also includes less apparent external environmental costs such as the cost of emissions of greenhouse gases based on the energy use of the road sweeping vehicle.